djones/grape-goliath-example/README.md

 # Resources

-* [The Grapes of Rapid](http://www.confreaks.com/videos/475-rubyconf2010-the-grapes-of-rapid) - everything you need to know about Grape
+* [The Grapes of Rapid](http://www.confreaks.com/videos/475-rubyconf2010-the-grapes-of-rapid) - everything you need to know about Grape.
-* [Building high-performance (Ruby) web services](http://www.confreaks.com/videos/653-gogaruco2011-0-60-with-goliath-building-high-performance-ruby-web-services) - everything you need to know about Goliath
+* [Building high-performance (Ruby) web services](http://www.confreaks.com/videos/653-gogaruco2011-0-60-with-goliath-building-high-performance-ruby-web-services) - everything you need to know about Goliath.

 # Todo